Annual Meeting/Travel Awards

-ACNP Travel Award Program
+2025 ACNP Travel Award Program

 The American College of Neuropsychopharmacology (ACNP) annually selects distinguished young scientists in the field of neuropsychopharmacology to be part of our travel award program.
-These travel awards offer an opportunity to attend an outstanding scientific program in clinical and basic research on brain-behavior-drug interactions; become aware of the most recent, and often unpublished, advances in psychopharmacology; and meet and interact with internationally distinguished researchers and scientists.
+These travel awards offer an opportunity to attend an outstanding scientific program in clinical and basic research on brain-behavior-drug interactions, become aware of the most recent, and often unpublished, advances in psychopharmacology, and meet and interact with internationally distinguished researchers and scientists.

-In 1997, the ACNP Young Investigator Memorial Travel Awards were established to commemorate the life and work of deceased College members who made contributions to the field of neuropsychopharmacology.
+As part of our Travel Award Program, we recognize the ACNP Young Investigator Memorial Travel Awards, established in 1997 to commemorate the life and work of deceased College members who made contributions to the field of neuropsychopharmacology.
 These were awarded 1998-2005 in the names of; Louis S. Lasagna (1923-2003), Marian Weinbaum Fischman (1939-2001), Arnold J. Friedhoff (1923-2001), Leo Hollister (1920-2000), Seymour Kety (1915-2000), Heinz E. Lehmann (1911-1999), Jerry Sepinwall (1940-1998), Menek Goldstein (1926-1997), Daniel X. Freedman (1921-1993), and Gerald L. Kierman (1928-1992).
 ACNP continues to honor their contributions, made both during their lives and in memoriam through the support of young investigators, many of whom have gone on to become ACNP Members and make significant contributions to the field.

 AWARD BENEFITS

-- Opportunity to present a poster abstract
+• Opportunity to present a poster abstract

-- Onsite childcare stipend of $80 per day, per child for up to six days
+• Onsite childcare stipend of $80 per day, per child for up to six days

-- An ACNP member mentor for the annual meeting
+• An ACNP member mentor for the annual meeting

 APPLICATION PERIOD